rkumar/zfm/README.md

 The "," key (lower case of "&lt;") is used to go up directory levels.
 There are many other shortcuts that allow for other usual operations to be done fast such as accessing favorite directories and files, and navigating deep structures quickly.

-Paging of long listings is done using Alt-n and Alt-p (now SPACE selects).
+Paging of long listings is done using Alt-n and Alt-p (now SPACE pages too, Ctrl-Space selects).

 The motivation of yet another file manager is to automate as many file-related operations as I can: browsing, operating on multiple files, today's files, filtering file lists.
 I also use ``z``, ``v``, ``vifm``, and various other great utilities.
 For example, i often run a locate command and then wish to further filter it, or sort on date and then open a file.
 Or use ack to search files and then open some.
 These use cases are easy with this utility.